Tom Cruise parachuting into the Super Bowl? You can bet on it - KTVZ

 When it comes to the Super Bowl you can bet on almost anything that has to do with the game and even things that don’t have to do with it all.

-Here’s a some of the most fun popular prop bets for Super Bowl LVII.
+Here are some of the most fun popular prop bets for Super Bowl LVII.
+(Note that Bovada is an offshore betting site; the American Gaming Association has urged federal prosecutors to crack down on the operation.)

 Length of the national anthem